Percival33/github-api/README.md

 #### Goal

-Task was to create API which returns specific data about github user.
+Task was to create API which returns specific data about github user using [Github REST API](https://docs.github.com/en/rest).
 I've used [FastAPI](https://fastapi.tiangolo.com/) to create this project.

 ## Installation